 If you’re a student with ADHD, Dyslexia, or Autism, you know that a "simple" reading assignment can quickly turn into a mountain of overwhelm.
 AI for neurodivergent students acts as a sort of "brain assistant," helping with the heavy lifting of focus and organization.

-One of the biggest hurdles is often "executive dysfunction"—that frustrating feeling of knowing you need to start a task but not knowing how.
-AI tools help clear the fog by:
+One of the biggest hurdles is often "executive dysfunction," the frustrating feeling of knowing you need to start a task but not knowing how.
+AI tools help by:

 Breaking the Language Barrier